 Our school vision is at the core of everything we do.
 It underpin our teaching and learning, and provides an environment which prepares our pupils as confident, happy citizens, able and eager to succeed in life.

-At Sharlston School, we strive to create a community where children and adults achieve their full potential and SHINE!
+At Sharlston, we strive to create a community where both children and adults are encouraged to achieve their full potential and SHINE!

 - We provide quality education and care, which sets high standards and expectations whilst valuing individual children and their abilities.